 Beware of simply using a Google Images search and downloading what you find – these images are not necessarily free to use.
 In many cases, the photos will still be covered by photographers’ copyrights and you can get into a lot of hot water!
 Don’t think for a moment that the photographer won’t find out you’ve “borrowed” the image – many use automated software to search the web and find their images.

-The trick is to find websites which offer free images AND make it clear where their images are sourced and are licensed under “Creative Commons” – which enables you to download and use images for free, often without attribution [always check this!].
-Always check on each individual free image website to make sue you know what the licenses they use:
+The trick is to find websites that offer free images AND make it clear where their images are sourced and are licensed under “Creative Commons” – which enables you to download and use images for free, often without attribution [always check this!].
+Always check on each individual free image website to make sure you know what licenses they use:

 - Creative Commons zero means that you can use the images in any way you like, without asking permission or by crediting the creator.

 - Creative Commons with attribution means that you can use the photo in any way you like, as long as you credit the creator.

 Attributing an image is easy: If you include a photo on one your website pages or social media platforms, add text that cites the photographer (“Photo by Jane Doe or ©Jane Doe”) and if possible include a link to their website.

 Be sure to check each photo image website’s license page or FAQs page for specific details.

 Cool Free Image Websites

 Here are some of the best free stock photo websites I’ve discovered: